Monuments and Tourist attractions

 Stare Mesto (Old Town)

-The Prague Astronomical Clock is the world’s most famous medieval clock.
-The Astronomical Clock is located on the southern wall of the Old Town City Hall.
+The Prague Astronomical Clock is the most famous medieval clock in the world.
+It is located in the Town Hall building and is a must-see.

 Charles Bridge